Starting out on Psychic Tours

 Becoming a medium usually requires a certain amount of sacrifice.
 Certainly we have to sacrifice our preconceptions, but many of us have to make radical and often difficult adjustments to our lives as mediums.
 I sometimes wonder whether mediums have to experience the full blow of adversity so they learn to sympathize with loss and grief.
 A hard experience will often inspire a sensitive person to help others in need.

 What a joy it is to be able to prove for certain that life is eternal.
-What courage and hope it brings to the desperate to know that we need have no fear of death.
-What an inspiration it is to know for certain that one day we will once again meet those we loved and who we thought that death had taken from us.
+It brings courage and hope to the desperate to know that we need have no fear of death.
+It is an inspiration to know for certain that one day we will once again meet those we loved and who we thought that death had taken from us.
 The philosophy we learn from this is that we are immortal beings on a pilgrimage through eternity.
 We are part of a cosmic process of becoming that may extend over many lifetimes.
 This knowledge changes everything, for not only do we see death differently but life also takes on new meaning.